 20. Activity Toys

-Activity toys such as this one are great stocking stuffers for babies, and give your baby a fun, educational toy to play with.
+Activity toys are great stocking stuffers for babies, and give your baby a fun, educational toy to play with.
 They are typically small, which makes them perfect for stockings.

 21. Ring Teether